top of page

 Stalling by Design

 But it's definitely true that idling burns a lot of gasoline.
-An by "idling", I mean all contexts including those when S/S doesn't activate such as creeping along in heavy traffic without touching the accelerator, or just sitting in a parking lot, not in gear, with the A/C or heat going while you're on the phone (people do that a lot these days).
+And by idling, I mean all contexts including those when S/S doesn't activate, such as creeping along in heavy traffic without touching the accelerator or just sitting in a parking lot, not in gear, with the A/C or heat going while you're on the phone (people do that a lot these days).
 S/S does nothing in these circumstances.
 For 2021, the latest year I have figures for, that's about 6 billion gallons of gasoline wasted while idling in private automobiles.
 Six billion gallons!

 That's such a large number that without context it's hard to imagine the enormity.
 So let's put that into more relatable terms.